arun-ks/ScreenSaverSaver/README.md

 To install, download all the files in this repository.
 Ensure ScreenSaverSaver.ahk, ScreenSaverSaver.exe & ScreenSaverSaver.ini are in same folder.
-ScreenSaverSaver.ico should be in "resources" subfolder
+ScreenSaverSaver.ico should be in "resources" subfolder.

+That's it !
+Execute .ahk or .exe file when you need to keep the system unlocked.

 ## Configuration Guide